Cam-Bloom/FE-News-Site/README.md

 - Like button with optimistic rendering
 - Comment input with form validation and optimistic render
 - Delete comment with optimistic rendering
+- Only delete logged in user comment by user context
 - Conditional rendering e.g Loading spinner
-- User Login (To try use username "grumpy19")
 - CSS3 animations
+- User Login set to context (To try use username "grumpy19")

 ## 🚀 **Getting Started**